apache/apisix/docs/en/latest/plugins/openid-connect.md

 ## Troubleshooting

-If APISIX cannot resolve/connect to the identity provider, check/modify the DNS settings in your configuration file (`conf/config.yaml`).
+1. If APISIX cannot resolve/connect to the identity provider (e.g., Okta, Keycloak, Authing), check/modify the DNS settings in your configuration file (`conf/config.yaml`).

+2. If you encounter the error `the error request to the redirect_uri path, but there's no session state found,` please confirm whether the currently accessed URL carries `code` and `state,` and do not directly access `redirect_uri.`

+2. If you encounter the error `the error request to the redirect_uri path, but there's no session state found`, please check the `redirect_uri` attribute : APISIX will initiate an authentication request to the identity provider, after the authentication service completes the authentication and authorization logic, it will redirect to the address configured by `redirect_uri` (e.g., `http://127.0.0.1:9080/callback`) with ID Token and AccessToken, and then enter APISIX again and complete the function of token exchange in OIDC logic.
+The `redirect_uri` attribute needs to meet the following conditions:

+- `redirect_uri` needs to be captured by the route where the current APISIX is located.
+For example, the `uri` of the current route is `/api/v1/*`, `redirect_uri` can be filled in as `/api/v1/callback`;
+- `scheme` and `host` of `redirect_uri` (`scheme:host`) are the values required to access APISIX from the perspective of the identity provider.